YOUTH PROGRAMS INSTRUCTOR INTERNSHIP

 • Demonstrates a strong work ethic and enthusiasm for the YGP mission

-• Experience working directly with youth, an interest in experiential education, and a desire to work
+• Interest in experiential education and a desire to work with youth

 • Problem solver who is flexible and able to improvise